GoogleCloudDataproc/initialization-actions/hue/README.md

 ## Important notes

-*   If you wish to use Oozie in Hue, it must be installed before running this initialization action e.g. put the
-    [Oozie initialization action](../oozie/README.md) before this one in the list to cloud.
+*   If you wish to use Oozie in Hue, it must be installed before running this initialization action e.g. put the [Oozie initialization action](../oozie/README.md) before this one in the --initialization-actions list argument to `gcloud dataproc clusters create`.